foundryvtt/dnd5e/wiki/Active-Effect-Guide.md

 | `@details.level`           | Actor's overall Level         |
 | `@classes.barbarian.levels` | Actor's Barbarian Class Level |

-> [!NOTE]
 > Note that when using formulas in an Active Effect Value, the actor sheet display that corresponds to the changed value will not display the evaluated formula, but it will be applied when rolled.
-> E.g. When adding `@abilities.cha.mod` to `system.bonuses.abilities.save` to simulate a Paladin's Aura of Protection, the actor sheet will not display that bonus applied to saving throws.
+> E.g. When adding `+@abilities.cha.mod` to `system.bonuses.abilities.save` to simulate a Paladin's Aura of Protection, the actor sheet will not display that bonus applied to saving throws.
 The bonus will be present when the saving throw is rolled.

 To find out more about these, this post from Unsoluble in the [FoundryVTT Discord server](https://discord.gg/foundryvtt)'s #core-how-to channel can help: